DSuveges/TorrentData/Music_Torrent - Genres/README.md

 ### Files in the folder:

 **R scripts:**
-* **coloring.R** - Assign color gradient to the values of dataframe based on their value and the category
+* **coloring.R** - Assign color gradient to the values of dataframe based on their value and the category.
 * **triple_barchart.R** - Plots triple barchar with torrent counts, downloads and ratio.

 **Perl scripts:**